 About the CEAC

-The CEAC is located at the old historic part of the Siming district with many different small restaurants and a shopping center for small shops, markets and pubs near by the Nanpu Tuo temple.
+The CEAC is located at the old historic part of the Siming district with many different small restaurants, cafes, bars and a shopping center for small shops, markets and pubs near by the Nanpu Tuo temple and Xiamen University.
 The apartments studios are located both around the seaside and old harbor, but all very close to the art centre.

 Thank you to all sponsors, benefactors and friends of CEAC and our residents.